Structure Determination Case Study: Deer Tarsal Gland Pheromone

 We’ll see that the structure determinination done by Greenlee et. al. roughly followed this general plan as well.

-1. Determining the molecular mass: mass spectrometry.
+1. First, determine the molecular mass with mass spectrometry.

 A small amount of the pure, unknown sample was injected into a mass spectrometer, which showed a molecular ion peak at 196.
 This means that the sum of the atomic masses* [note 2] of the elements in the molecule add up to 196.